 Fermented foods: good for the gut, bad for cancer

-Fermentation is a chemical process that keeps foods from spoiling, but it has other benefits, especially after cancer.
-The bacteria (or probiotics) causing fermentation are good for the gut, boost our immune system, and help free up more nutrients for digestion.
+Fermentation is a chemical process that keeps foods from spoiling, but it has other benefits, especially when we are fighting or recovering from illness.
+Fermentation produces bacteria called probiotics that are good for the gut, boost our immune system, and help free up more nutrients to be digested and used by our bodies.
 And if you love grains, know fermentation reduces their gluten and lectins—the not-so-healthy stuff in them.

 Research shows probiotics influence hundreds of our genes, helping them express in a way that fights disease

-For instance, they help downregulate a protein tied to cancer-promoting inflammation, according to alternative physician Dr. Joseph Mercola.
+For instance, they help curb a protein that causes cancer-promoting inflammation, according to alternative physician Dr. Joseph Mercola.

 Good fermented foods

 Dietician Gale Maleskey recommends sourdough bread; pickled vegetables like German sauerkraut, natto (Japanese soybeans), kimchi (Korean dish with cabbage, other vegetables and spices), and tempeh (Indonesian dish derived from fermented soybeans.)
-There’s dark chocolate, aged cheeses, pickled and cured olives, and yogurt (full-fat Greek yogurt or strain your own to get rid of the sugars).
+There’s dark chocolate, aged cheeses, pickled and cured olives, and yogurt (full-fat Greek yogurt or strain your own to cut out the sugars).

-You’ll get a bonus with some of these foods.
+You’ll get added benefits with some of these foods.
 Sourdough bread is a classic example: it has a lower glycemic index than other breads, helping reduce insulin spikes, which gives sugar-loving tumors less to feed off of, and boosts immune strength.